 Position Full sun though Junipers with predominately scale-like foliage benefit from a little shade from the midday sun.
 During winter protect during frosts below -10°C but coniferous trees should not be over wintered in dark outbuildings unless temperatures are consistently below -10°C, at this point there is no requirement for light.

 Never try to grow Junipers indoors, though they may seem to tolerate indoor cultivation at first, poor humidity, lack of light and dormancy will eventually kill them.
 Do not trust a vendor, seller, book or website that claims Junipers can be grown successfully indoors.
-Dead Junipers can continue to display normal foliage colour for weeks or even months after they have effectively died.
+Dead Junipers can continue to display normal foliage colour for weeks or even months after they have died at the roots.

 Watering Ensure Junipers growing in poor, compacted organic soils are not over watered as they suffer root rot easily, foliage should be misted frequently to help keep pores free of dust enabling them to breathe.
 In the case of trees that have been recently repotted or have root problems, misting is essential as conifers are able to absorb enough water through their leaf surface to maintain health until the roots are able to support the tree themselves.
 Misting also avoids excess transpiration and water loss on hot summer days.

-Feeding Feed fortnightly; high nitrogen fertiliser from start of growth in Spring until mid-summer, balanced feed until late summer followed by low nitrogen until winter.
-Occasionally replacement feeds with an acidic fertiliser such as Miracid are highly recommended, particularly in hard (lime) water areas.
+Feeding Feed fortnightly; high nitrogen fertiliser from start of growth in Spring until mid-summer and a balanced feed until late summer until winter.
+Occasional replacement feeds with an acidic fertiliser such as Miracid are highly recommended, particularly in hard (lime) water areas.

-Repot in April, do not repot or root-prune too early in the year.
+Repot in April-May, do not repot or root-prune too early in the year.
+It is always better to wait until the tree has started into growth before repotting.
 Can also be very successfully repotted during the warmth and humidity of August, however avoid repotting during very hot days.

 Once established in a good quality soil, repot infrequently every 3-5 years.
 Never bare-root a Juniper or change more than a third of the soil (or at very most half) in any one repotting.